NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/restconf-api.md

 RESTCONF event notification is a way for RESTCONF clients to retrieve notifications for different event streams.
 Event streams configured in NSO can be subscribed to using different channels such as the RESTCONF or the NETCONF channel.

+For the notification events and emission conditions of each NSO built-in stream, see [Built-in Notification Streams](nso-netconf-server.md#d5e521).

-More information on how to define a new notification event using Yang is described in [RFC 6020](https://www.ietf.org/rfc/rfc6020.txt).
+More information on how to define a new notification event using Yang is described in [RFC 7950](https://www.rfc-editor.org/rfc/rfc7950.txt).

 How to add and configure notifications support in NSO is described in the `ncs.conf(3)` man page.